Skip to main content

 These flags must be set in the flags dictionary in dbt_project.yml.
 They configure behaviors closely tied to project code, which means they should be defined in version control and modified through pull or merge requests, with the same testing and peer review.

-The following example displays the current flags and their current default values in the latest dbt Cloud and dbt Core versions.
-To opt out of a specific behavior change, set the values of the flag to False in dbt_project.yml.
-You will continue to see warnings for legacy behaviors you’ve opted out of, until you either:
+The following example displays the current flags and their current default values in the latest dbt and dbt Core versions.
+To opt out of a specific behavior change, set the values of the flag to false in dbt_project.yml.
+You will continue to see warnings for legacy behaviors you've opted out of, until you either:

-• Resolve the issue (by switching the flag to True)
+• Resolve the issue (by switching the flag to true)

 • Silence the warnings using the warn_error_options.silence flag